Parallel Optimization with Hard Safety Constraints for Cooperative Planning of Connected Autonomous Vehicles: Problem Statement

 \subsection{Vehicle Kinematics and Physical Constraints}

-For a roundabout involving $N$ CAVs passing simultaneously, we use $\mathcal{N}=\{1,2,...,N\}$ to denote the set containing indices of all CAVs.
-We assume that all CAVs involved possess the same kinematics, which can be expressed as
+For a traffic scenario involving $N$ CAVs passing simultaneously, we use $\mathcal{N}=\{1,2,...,N\}$ to denote the set containing indices of all CAVs.
+We assume a complete graph structure on the communication network, and all CAVs involved possess the same kinematics, which can be expressed as

 where $x^i_\tau$ and $u^i_\tau$ are the state vector and the control input vector corresponding to vehicle $i$ at timestamp $\tau$, $\tau\in\mathcal{T}=\{0,1,...,T-1\}$, and $T$ is the length of the horizon.
 In particular, we consider a state vector of four state variables $x^i_\tau=(p^i_{x,\tau},p^i_{y,\tau},\theta^i_\tau,v^i_\tau)$ and an input vector constituted by two control inputs $u^i_\tau=(\delta^i_\tau,a^i_\tau)$, where $p^i_{x,\tau}$ and $p^i_{y,\tau}$ denote the $X$ and $Y$ coordinates of the midpoint of the rear axle in the global frame, $\theta^i_\tau$ denotes the heading angle, $v^i_\tau$ denotes the velocity, $\delta^i_\tau$ represents the steering angle, and $a^i_\tau$ represents the acceleration.
 With the above notations, we adopt the following kinematic model~\cite{tassa2014control} for vehicle $i$: